 The sampling for uranium radioisotopes also follows the systematic approach.
 Samples will be collected to establish background stream concentrations in advance of in-situ mining for uranium in the Coleto Creek watershed.
-The Department of State Health Services will be analyzing the sample that will be collected quarterly over the next two years (See Appendix F).
+The Department of State Health Services will be analyzing the sample that will be collected quarterly over the next two years.

 The SARA laboratory has been included in the QAPP and on Table A7.1 so that in the event of an equipment failure, samples can be processed within the prescribed holding time.
-The SARA laboratory has applied to TCEQ for NELAP accreditation and their application has been declared administratively complete (See Appendix F).